Growing Your Own Bell Peppers

 Color isn't your only homegrown option.
 Plant and pepper sizes vary, too.
-Garden favorites such as King Arthur pepper grow 2 to 3 feet tall and wide, with thick-walled, blocky, green-to-red peppers at 4 inches square.
-Contrast that with the 1- to 2-inch, red mini-bells of Cupid or the golden minis of Sweet Golden Baby Belle.
-At less than 2 feet tall and 1 foot wide, these compact plants are perfect for containers or small urban spaces.
+Garden favorites such as King Arthur pepper grow 2 to 3 feet tall and wide, with thick-walled, blocky, green-to-red peppers that grow 4 inches square.
+Contrast that with the 1- to 2-inch red mini-bells of Cupid or the golden minis of Sweet Golden Baby Belle.
+At less than 2 feet tall and 1 foot wide, these compact plants are perfect for growing vegetables in containers or small urban spaces.

 Peppers are very sensitive to cold; rush them outside in spring and you'll regret it.
-In all but the hottest climates, you'll need to start seeds indoors six to eight weeks before your area's last anticipated spring frost or purchase small seedlings to transplant.
+In all but the hottest climates, you'll need to start seeds indoors six to eight weeks before your area's last anticipated spring frost.
+You can also purchase small seedlings to transplant instead.
 Wait until all danger of frost has passed and nighttime temperatures stay consistently near 60 degrees Fahrenheit before you move pepper plants outside.1

-Like most home garden crops, peppers generally need added nutrition.
+Like most easy-to-grow fruits and vegetables, peppers generally need added nutrition.
 Phosphorus and calcium are keys to bountiful bell pepper growth.
 Soil testing reveals your soil pH (5.8 to 6.5 is excellent for peppers1), and gives recommendations for soil amendments and feeding.
 When needed, amendments such as lime increase soil pH.
-Gypsum leaves pH constant, but adds calcium – critical for avoiding blossom end rot disease.
+Gypsum leaves pH constant, but adds calcium to correct calcium deficiencies, a primary cause of blossom end rot.

-Avoid high-nitrogen fertilizers, which stimulate leafy growth instead of fueling sweet fruits.
-Products designed for tomatoes and vegetables, such as Lilly Miller ® MORCROP Tomato & Vegetable Food 5-10-10, provide higher relative amounts of phosphorus and potassium in the nutrient balance peppers prefer.
+When growing bell peppers, avoid high-nitrogen fertilizers, which stimulate leafy growth instead of fueling sweet fruits.
+Products designed for tomatoes and vegetables, such as Lilly Miller MORCROP Tomato & Vegetable Food 5-10-10, provide higher relative amounts of phosphorus and potassium in the nutrient balance peppers prefer.

 Keep bell peppers well-watered, but never leave soil soggy.
 Water to moisten soil about 6 inches deep, then let it dry slightly.
 Watering is especially important during fruit set, when tiny peppers take the place of blossoms, and as the bells mature.
 Consistent moisture helps keep peppers firm and healthy.

-Keeping pepper plants fed and watered well goes a long way in preventing opportunistic diseases and insect pests, which can hit pepper crops fast and hard.
-Pepper pests vary by region, ranging from common cutworms to fflea beetles, pepper weevils and others.
-Proven pesticides such as Sevin® brand, trusted by gardeners for more than 50 years, are an integral part of an effective integrated pest management program for peppers.
+Keeping pepper plants fed and watered well goes a long way in preventing opportunistic garden diseases and insect pests, which can hit pepper crops fast and hard.
+Pepper pests vary by region, ranging from common cutworms to flea beetles, pepper weevils, slugs and snails, and others.
+Proven pesticides such as Sevin brand — trusted by gardeners for more than 50 years — are an integral part of an effective integrated pest management program for peppers.

-Always follow product label instructions for the required time between pesticide application and harvest, known as pre-harvest intervals or PHI.
-With liquid Sevin® Insect Killer products, you can treat bell peppers right up to one day before harvest.
-If your preferred pesticide product is Sevin-5 Ready-To-Use 5% Dust, allow three days between treating peppers and harvesting their fruits.
+Always follow product guidelines for the required time between pesticide application and harvest — known as pre-harvest intervals, or PHI.
+With liquid Sevin Insect Killer in concentrate and ready-to-spray formulas or Sevin Insect Killer Dust Ready to Use, you can treat bell peppers right up to one day before harvest.
+Sevin Sulfur Dust can be used right up to harvest time.

 If cold weather cuts your season short, pick peppers early.
-Keep them warm and humid — between 68 F and 77 Ft, with 95 percent or higher humidity — and they may color fully.
+Keep them warm and humid — between 68 F and 77 F, with 95% or higher humidity — and they may color fully.
 However, they generally won't grow any sweeter.
 Peppers start losing water as soon as they're picked, so high humidity is important.
-If you need to store them for a time, refrigerate bells at 45 F and 95 percent humidity.
+If you need to store them for a time, refrigerate bells at 45 F and 95% humidity.
 Garden-fresh bell peppers should stay firm and flavorful for three to five weeks at those conditions.2

 Always read product labels thoroughly and follow instructions, including guidelines for pre-harvest intervals (PHI) and application frequency.